nikotrone/SalesforceWSDL/README.md

 I find this process a bit inconvenient and annoying, so I decided to generate one of each WSDL definitions from a newly created  developer organization and put it for everyone to use (me included).

 This way you can always inspect, download.

+Additional documentation on the Salesforce SOAP API can be found https://github.com/cfpb/salesforce-docs/blob/master/_pages/APIs-use-and-generation-in-general.md